img

 service

-Pulmonary valve stenosis is usually congenital and may range from mild to severe.
-If left untreated, severe obstruction can lead to increased pressure in the right side of the heart, reduced oxygen delivery, and progressive heart dysfunction.
+Pulmonary stenosis is usually congenital (present at birth) and may range from mild to severe.
+If untreated, it may lead to:

 • Poor feeding or poor weight gain in infants

-• Chest pain or fainting in older children and adults
+• Chest pain or fainting in older children/adults

 • Right-sided heart enlargement and failure